thesis/valkyrie/README.md

 toward coverage for existing scripts.
 Any PRs opened should contain tests for new functionality introduced, and fix tests for any breaking changes.

-Tests should be saved in the `test/` directory; these will be run autmatically by Circle CI whenever a branch is pushed to the remote.
+Tests should be saved in the `test/` directory; these will be run automatically by Circle CI whenever a branch is pushed to the remote.
 Test failures will abort the build, and prevent merging.